-Parking in the city centre is possible, for example in Bearded market parking garage.
-Discover the deepest parking garage of Netherlands.
-It’s a few minutes walk from the city centre with museums, shops, restaurants and theater.
-The 22-meter deep garage has a capacity for 525 cars, with special family places, charging ability for electric cars and a number of disabled parking spaces.
-In an 8-minute walk from the city centre.
-To find out more about parking in Leiden, click here.
+You can park in Leiden at Lammermarkt parking garage.
+It’s located a few minutes' walk from the city centre with its museums, shops, restaurants and theatre.
+The 22-metre deep garage has capacity for 525 cars, with special family places, charging ability for electric cars and a number of disabled parking spaces.
+The city centre is an 8-minute walk away.
+More about parking in Leiden can be found here.

 The Stadsparkeerplan Haagweg shuttle buses bring you to your desired location in the city.
 Park your car and be brought to and collected from any desired location in Leiden’s city centre free of charge .
 Call 071 51 20 071 and a shuttle will be ready to bring you back to your car for free within minutes.

 There are no fewer than 13 museums in the city centre and at the Bio Science Park.
 The new OV-museumlijn 10 (public transport) connects those museums.
 It makes it easy to visit two museums or go to the city centre for shopping, boating or walking.
 The OV-museumlijn runs daily between 10:00 am and 5:00 pm.
 A bus departs every 20 minutes.
 Check the timetable here or plan your trip from door-to-door on arriva.nl, the Arriva app or 9292.nl.